andrea749/piano-companion/README.md

 <img src="/selectFlow.png" width="155" height="350"> <img src="/upload%20screen.png" width="224" height="498">

 The "select file" button opens the Android file picker, narrowed down to just .mid files.
 From there, it passes the InputStream through convertMidiToSong.
-This turns all Note On and Note Off events and turns each MIDI Event into an array with 3 numbers:
+This takes all Note On and Note Off events and turns each of them into an array with 3 numbers:
 [tick (timestamp), pitch, velocity (volume)]
 This, along with user inputted information, is stored in the SongsRepository via insertSong.

 ### Midi Room